FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 }
 ```

-We again have the public key as the top level key, indicating that we're using web authentication.
+You again have the `publicKey` as the top level options field, indicating that you are using WebAuthn.

-Then we have the RP (Relying Party), which has information about the website that is requesting the registration operation.
-This includes the name, which is going to be displayed to the end user by the authenticator.
+Then there is the `rp` object, which has information about the website that is requesting the registration operation.
+This includes the name to be displayed to the end user by the authenticator.

-We have user information that is going to be used to tie the user to the public key.
-To create the key, we need to specify the algorithm we want to use.
+You also have the `user` field, which is information used to tie the user to the credential.
+Additionally, to create the key, you need to specify the algorithm to use.
+Do this by passing the correct parameters in `pubKeyCredParams`.
+Above, the value is `-7`.
-We can do this by passing in an options object with the name of the algorithm as a key and the value as `-7`.
 This is an item in the [IANA COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml).

-After we've created the options object, we'll call the create method on the credentials and if it succeeds, the user will be registered with our website.
+After creating the options object, call the `create` method on the credentials API and if it succeeds, the user will be registered with cosmosclownstore.com.

 ```javascript
 navigator.credentials.create(options)